Private Charter Flights to Hong Kong, China

 Shopping is thirsty work, so you’re sure to build up an impressive appetite while out on the town.
 Look forward to that moment, because you’re in for a treat (or two or three).
 Watch out and plan ahead, because Hong Kong boasts a whopping sixty-one Michelin Starred restaurants – five of which actually have all three possible stars.
 The food in the city is international to a fault, and they’re quite proud of that fact.
 From traditional Chinese dishes to big juicy burgers and light French cuisine, there’s absolutely no limit to what you can find there; it all depends on what you’re craving!

 Hong Kong is one of the most important port cities in the world, home to Victoria Harbour, one of the world’s deepest natural marinas.
 There’s practically no way to not do business while you’re in the area.
 It’s a type of Silicon Valley meets Manhattan mix, and everyone’s hands seem to be grasping for a bit of everything.

 Sit down at a bar and look to your left; a tech CEO, to your right; a celebrity, and the bartender probably hikes with them both on the weekends.
 Everyone knows everybody and everyone wants more than what they have, and most of them are willing to do the work to get it.

-From some of the biggest companies on the planet to penny-scrounging startups and hungry entrepreneurs, there are plenty of reasons to fly private to Hong Kong for business.
+From some of the biggest companies on the planet to penny-scrounging startups and hungry entrepreneurs, there are plenty of reasons to charter a business jet to Hong Kong.
 China Mobile, Cnooc, Hutchinson Whampoa, AIA Group: they’re all based in this city.